Sr. Director New Business Development - Americas

 - Integrate with Americas regional hub for responsiveness to local, national, and global opportunities.

-- Integrate with the private sector leads to leverage resources needed to win funding which will contribute to reaching scale in signature programming.
+- Integrate with private sector, foundations and instutions to leverage resources needed to win funding which will contrubute to reaching scale in signature programming.

 - Capture trending methodologies and approaches from key donors that can integrate with Americas field staff.